zhj860611/portfolio-jekyll-theme/pages/about.md

 ---
 layout: page
-title: About you
+title: "About you"
-permalink: /about you
+permalink: /about
 ---

 # Jing's Portfolio